zix99/rare/README.md

  * Color-coded outputs (optionally)
  * Pipe support (stdin for reading, stdout will disable color) eg. `tail -f | rare ...`

+Take a look at [examples](docs/usage/examples.md) to see more of what *rare* does.

+### Output Formats

+Output formats include:

+* `filter` is grep-like, in that each line will be processed and the extracted key will be output directly to stdout
+* `histogram` will count instances of the extracted key
+* `table` will count the key in 2 dimensions
+* `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles
+* `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions

 ## Installation

 ### Manual